 System name location

 If you are creating a new item in the CMS, you will be given the opportunity to assign a system name during item creation.
-To modify the system name follow the steps to Move/Rename an item.
+To modify the system name follow the steps to Move, Rename, Copy an item.

 Give the first page in every folder a system name of index (all lowercase).
 Consider the index page to be the landing page of the folder it resides in.
 Every folder that is part of the site's navigation should contain an index page; each index page serves as the landing page for its respective folder.
 The site's main index page serves as the first landing page (or home page) of the whole website.
 Without an index page, a folder will not be able to display its pages properly, nor will it show up as an item in the navigation.